stargate/stargate/DEV_GUIDE.md

 The easiest way to do this is with a Docker image (see [Cassandra docker images](https://hub.docker.com/_/cassandra)).

 > **_NOTE:_** due to the way networking works with Docker for Mac, the Docker method only works on Linux.
-> We recommend CCM (see below) for use with MacOS.
+> We recommend CCM (see below) for use with macOS.

 Docker: Start a Cassandra 4.0 instance: